Community Friends Program

 The Community Friends Program is:

-- not a homestay—most students live on campus in a residence hall.
+- Easy.
+Easier than a homestay—most students live on campus in a residence hall.

 What do the students and volunteers have to say about the program?